 How to Contact TDLR

-TDLR licensees in the affected areas can email email@example.com to receive expedited assistance with questions, plan reviews, and inspections, or call 1-800-803-9202 between the hours of 7:00 a.m. and 6:00 p.m.
+TDLR licensees in areas affected by a hurricane, tropical storm, or other natural disaster can email firstname.lastname@example.org to receive expedited assistance with questions, plan reviews, and inspections, or call 1-800-803-9202 between the hours of 7:00 a.m. and 6:00 p.m.
 Monday – Friday.
 Please identify the program you are calling about and have your license number ready.

 Rebuilding & Recovery